-Real Property Research Group, Inc. (RPRG) is a multi-disciplinary real estate and economic development consulting firm.
-Through its offices in Columbia, Maryland, and Atlanta, Georgia, the firm works with lenders, building companies, developers, public agencies, special purpose agencies and other real estate professionals to offer timely and insightful analyses of real estate trends, economic development issues, marketing strategies and market feasibility throughout the United States.
-Over the last seventeen years, the firm has completed over 4,500 assignments, many of which have resulted in successful real estate, revitalization, and economic development projects.
+Real Property Research Group, Inc. (RPRG) is a multi-disciplinary real estate and economic consulting firm.
+Through its offices in Roswell, Georgia and Columbia, Maryland, the firm works with lenders, building companies, developers, public agencies, special purpose agencies and other real estate professionals to offer timely and insightful analyses of real estate trends, economic development issues, marketing strategies and market feasibility throughout the United States.
+Since 2001, the firm has completed over 7,600 assignments, many of which have resulted in successful real estate, revitalization, and economic development projects.

 RPRG is a founding member of the National Council of Housing Market Analysts (NCHMA).
-Bob Lefenfeld has served as NCHMA’s National Chair and currently serves as Chair of its FHA committee.
-Tad Scepaniak is currently NCHMA's National Chair and has authored or co-authored many of the group’s white papers on market study methodologies.
+Tad Scepaniak is Immediate Past Chair and has authored or co-authored many of the group’s white papers on market study methodologies.
+Bob Lefenfeld has also served as Chair of NCHMA and currently serves as Chair of its FHA committee.
+RPRG adheres to that organization’s adopted standards in terms of definition and study content.

 We put the Analysis back in Market Analysis